 When potty training a little one we often feel the urge to get them to try for a wee ‘just in case’ in the quest to avoid accidents…and more cleaning!
 And it’s a bad habit that many women (particularly postnatal ones) get into themselves.

-‘Just in case wees’ sensitise the bladder though and tends to result in the bladder developing a smaller capacity, which becomes a vicious cycle.
-That doesn’t mean she doesn’t try before bed, for example, but I’m resisting the temptation to put her on the potty too often so that she’s learning to tell the difference between sensation in her bladder and a full bladder – two very different things.
+‘Just in case wees’ sensitise the bladder and tend to result in the bladder developing a smaller capacity, which becomes a vicious cycle.
+That doesn’t mean I don’t ask her to try before bed, for example, but I’m resisting the temptation to put her on the potty too often so that she’s learning to tell the difference between sensation in her bladder and a full bladder – two very different things.

-I’m also teaching her to sit & relax on the potty until she feels her bladder is emptied.
-None of this hovering/squatting business that us adults often do (particularly in public toilets) which negatively impacts on our ability to eliminate completely.
+I’m also teaching her to sit & relax on the potty until she feels that her bladder is empty.
+None of this hovering/squatting business that us adults often do (particularly in public toilets) which negatively impacts on our ability to eliminate completely…and means we end up going back to the toilet far too quickly afterwards.

 I’ve by no means got all of the answers.
 I’ll be armed with a ridiculous amount of spare clothes, Milton, wipes and a travel potty for a while yet, but I’m keen to ensure that she has good toilet habits from the start.
 Issues with continence are no fun…at any age!